ile37/home-automation-system/README.md

 ### Esp32 first-time Setup

-For the first-time connection of a new esp32 board, use the `usb` flag to switch to USB port upload.
-Subsequent uploads can be done normally without the `usb` flag by leveraging the Arduino OTA library.
+For the first-time connection of a new esp32 board, use the `-usb` flag to switch to USB port upload.
+Subsequent uploads can be done normally without the `-usb` flag by leveraging the Arduino OTA library.
 IP addresses are stored in the `esp32_hostname_log.json` file.

 ### Automatic Tracking

 The system automatically keeps track of connected esp32 boards in the `esp32_hostname_log.json` file, simplifying device management.
-If `usb` flag is not found the system automatically searches the `esp32_hostname_log.json` file for the correct port, returns an error if none is found.
+If `-usb` flag is not found the system automatically searches the `esp32_hostname_log.json` file for the correct port, returns an error if none is found.

 ## Usage